 Purchase Commitments.
-At December 31, 2006, we had unrecorded commitments under contracts to purchase print production equipment for our printing facilities and to complete construction related to the expansion our Canadian and Dutch printing facilities of approximately \$13.8 million compared to approximately \$15.1 million at June 30, 2006.
+At September 30, 2008, we had unrecorded commitments under contracts to purchase print production equipment and to complete construction related to the expansion of our printing facilities of approximately \$26.5 million compared to approximately \$21.9 million at June 30, 2008.